 function or to implement a statute or statutes.

-church, foundation, civic league, association, domestic fraternal order, or other
+corporation, society, church, foundation, civic league, association, or domestic fraternal

 Out of Pocket Expenses— They are actual expenses for food, shelter, medical items, clothing, transportation,

 and personal needs items incurred on behalf of a particular beneficiary.
 Be aware

 that Fee for Service organizations are not authorized to be reimbursed for any expenses